vielhuber/pdfexport/README.md

 - can set a limit on page counts
 - splits pdfs in chunks of size n
 - can create pdf/a files
-- can disallow printing or editing
+- can disallow printing and editing

 ## Requirements